How to Write a Condolence Email to Customers and Coworkers

-Very sadly, two past clients contacted me recently asking how to best phrase condolences to customers who have lost team members due to the pandemic or other reasons, and especially how to phrase necessary business actions with tact.
-As of today, more than 443,000 Americans have died from COVID-19 and 2.25 million people have died worldwide.
-Inevitably, with these staggering numbers, it affects work, assignments, and customer support, as well as personal loss.
+Sadly, two past clients contacted me recently asking how to best phrase condolence emails to customers who have lost team members and especially how to phrase necessary business actions with tact.
+Inevitably, when a team member passes away, work, assignments, customer support, and personal loss are affected.

 While this article can in no way offset the heartbreak of those who have lost loved ones and dear colleagues, I hope it helps you express your condolences to customers or colleagues and explain how you will respond to support the work actions needed.